EMSL-Computing/TMSig/README.md

 <!-- badges: end -->

-The `TMSig` **R** package contains tools to prepare, analyze, and visualize *a priori* molecular signatures, such as gene sets.
+The `TMSig` **R** package contains tools to prepare, analyze, and visualize named lists of mathematical sets, with an emphasis on molecular signatures (such as gene or kinase sets).
+It includes fast, memory efficient functions to construct sparse incidence and similarity matrices and filter, cluster, invert, and decompose sets.
+Additionally, bubble heatmaps can be created to visualize the results of any differential or molecular signatures analysis.

 We define a molecular signature as any collection of genes, proteins, post-translational modifications (PTMs), metabolites, lipids, or other